-- b.
-Metrics and Targets - 1.
-We have set a goal of hiring more than 3,000 engineers in "Nissan Ambition 2030" in advanced research and development.
-Recruitment is progressing as planned with a total of 1,400 new graduates and mid-career hires by the end of March 2024 from 2021, when "Nissan Ambition 2030" was established.
-We plan to hire an average of 700 engineers per year by 2026. - 2.
+- 1. We have set a goal of hiring more than 3,000 engineers in "Nissan Ambition 2030" in advanced research and development.
+Recruitment is progressing as planned with a total of 2,300 new graduates and mid-career hires by the end of March 2024 from 2021, when "Nissan Ambition 2030" was established.
+We plan to hire an average of 400 engineers per year by 2026. - 2.
 As for the ratio of women managers, we aim to narrow the gap between the ratio of women managers and the ratio of women indirect employees.
-As of March 31, 2024, 346 women managers are playing an active role in various areas and its ratio is 10.7%.
+As of March 31, 2025, 374 women managers are playing an active role in various areas and its ratio is 11.5%.
 To further increase the ratio of women managers, we will target to raise the ratio of women indirect employees by accelerating the hiring and development of women to enrich the pipeline. - 3.
-Besides, we set targets in Global Employee Survey as comprehensive indicators related to "Talent Development", "Diversity, Equity & Inclusion" and "Work Environment Enhancement".
+Besides, we set targets in Global Employee Survey as comprehensive indicators related to "Talent Development", "Diversity, Equity & Inclusion" and "Work Environment Enhancement."
 Specifically, each year we set targets for engagement and five prioritized key areas: enablement, ethics, leadership, corporate culture, and diversity, equity and inclusion, aiming to exceed the global benchmarking scores as a medium-to long-term goal.
 The targets are based on year over year improvement.
-The results for FY2023 exceeded the targets.
+The results for fiscal year 2024 were slightly below target partly due to the deterioration of business performance and the impact of structural reforms.
+In addition to current activities, we will take into account the opinions of employees to enhance company initiatives and create a better organization.